Listen to Gerard Way's new solo song 'Here Comes The End'

 “I was originally inspired to write this track when series one of The Umbrella Academy was being shot,” Way explained.
 “By the time I finished it 2020 was in full swing, the world had taken a profound turn and the song was finished in a surreal new reality.”

-According to a press release, ‘Here Comes The End’ was inspired by current events, The Rolling Stones and Primal Scream‘s ’90s output.
+According to a press release, ‘Here Comes The End’ was inspired by current global events, The Rolling Stones and the ’90s output of Primal Scream.

 “The clock is moving/ Hands to midnight/ Can we get through this?/ While the walls come down we all pretend/ Here comes the end“, Way and Hill chant in the chorus.